Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/README.md

 ### Core Methodology

-Documentation that focuses on designing stable and engaging RP bots, regardless of the platform.
+Documentation dedicated to designing stable and engaging RP bots, regardless of the platform.

 - `shared/` — Core design principles used throughout the repository.
 - `canon/` — Workflows dedicated to canon characters.